What kind of need-based financial aid am I most likely to get?

 We loan at 10 percent interest with a six-year repayment period which usually begins one year after you leave Christendom.
 However, there are deferments available for students who continue their schooling elsewhere, or go on to graduate school, enter the seminary or religious life, or are working for a Catholic apostolate.
 There is no accrued interest from the time the loan is taken out to the time of repayment, which begins one year (the grace year) after the student ceases enrollment at the College.
 Students who repay their loan during the grace year can, in effect, receive an interest free loan on any portion of the principal paid by the student during the grace year.

 Can I get Christendom loans or need-based scholarships without establishing financial need?

-No, all loans and need-based scholarships at Christendom are based on established.
+No, all loans and need-based scholarships at Christendom are based on established need as determined by our processing of a completed Financial Aid Application.
 However most of the College’s Academic scholarships, are merit-based not need-based.

 Do outside loans affect my need or merit based financial assistance at the College?